EricCallaway/COSC_6315_Programming_Assignment-1/README.md

 Q2: Which value of 𝜃0 𝜃1 Will minimize the cost function most?
 A: Manipulating theta0 (y-intercept) will have a greater effect on minimizing the cost function.
 Manipulating theta1 (the slope) shows incremental changes, while manipulating theta0 (y-intercept) shows much larger changes in the total error.

+Part 02

+2. Calculate the accuracy - The accuracy of the Logistic regression model was only 10.89%.
+This calculation was derived from the confusion matrix scores.
+(True positive + True negative) / All the data points = accuracy of model

+3. The AUROC for this Logistic Regression model was 0.952.
+I juxtaposed this metric with a AUROC value of a random prediction model which had an AUROC value of 0.500.